-In this paper, we propose a factorization scheme for Bayesian nonparametric mixture models based on modeling separately the marginals as univariate infinite mixtures, linked by a nonparametric random copula function.
+In this paper, we propose a factorization scheme for Bayesian nonparametric mixture models based on modeling separately the marginals as univariate infinite mixtures linked by a nonparametric random copula function.
 We show that this scheme leads to an improvement in the precision of a density estimate in finite samples.
-Our approach should thus be useful for practical applications.
 We show weak posterior consistency of the copula-based mixing scheme for general kernel types under high-level conditions, and strong posterior consistency for a model with univariate Gaussian marginal mixing kernels and random Bernstein polynomial for the copula, under the Dirichlet process prior.